+ART 207 S

-ART 207 Painting II (2-4)
+Painting II (2-4) 3 Credits

+Painting is continued with more advanced theories.
+Design problems

 Painting is continued with more advanced theories.
 Design problems include greater visual and conceptual complexity.
 Individual styles, personal drawing and painting techniques are emphasized in directed studies.
 Historical and contemporary aesthetics are explored through lecture, discussion and application.
 A course fee will apply.
 (Prerequisite: ART 107 or permission of the instructor)